ci-on/laravel-log-reader/README.md

 php artisan vendor:publish --provider=Cion\\LaravelLogReader\\ServiceProvider
 ```

-This will publish a file called `debug-server.php` in your `config` folder.
+This will publish a file called `log-reader.php` in your `config` folder to adjust a few config values.
-In the config file, you can specify the dump server host that you want to listen on, in case you want to change the default value.

 ## Usage